Arrow Update Synthesis: Arbitrary arrow update model logic

+Formulas $\phi$ and $\psi$ from different languages will also be called equivalent if they satisfy the above condition.
 The term AAUML will also continue to be informally used for arbitrary arrow update logic.
 The restriction of arrow formulas to $\langml$ in the semantics of $[\AAUL] \phi$ is to avoid circularity of the semantics, as $[\AAUL] \phi$ could otherwise itself be one of those arrow formulas.
 However, because we will prove that AAUML is as expressive as basic modal logic, we also have

 without any restriction on the source and target conditions of $U$.
 We will prove this property in Proposition \ref{prop:fully_arbitrary}, later.